Exclusive vector-toponium photoproduction in hadronic collisions: Results

 \section{Results}

 In what follows, we will present our predictions for the exclusive $\psi_t$ photoproduction in $pp$ and $pPb$ collisions at the LHC and FCC energies.
 In our calculations, as in Ref. \cite{Bai:2025buy}, we will assume $m_t=172.4$ GeV and $M_{\psi_t}=342.1$ GeV.
 The value of the slope parameter $B$ for the exclusive $\psi_t$ photoproduction is an open question.
 The experimental results from HERA indicate that this value decreases for heavier quarkonium states \cite{Ivanov:2004ax}.
 Considering this trending, we expect that $B \le 4.0$ GeV$^{-2}$.
-As this parameter determines the normalization of the cross - section, we will consider, for simplicity, that $B = 1$ GeV$^{-2}$ in Eq. (\ref{eq:proton}), which easily allows the rescaling of our predictions if other value is assumed.
+As this parameter determines the normalization of the cross - section, we will consider, for simplicity, that $B = 1$ GeV$^{-2}$ in Eq. (\ref{eq:proton}), which easily allows the rescaling of our predictions if other value is assumed. { However, it is important to emphasize that such assumption for the value of $B$ implies that our predictions for the magnitude of the cross - section are optimistic and must be considered as an upper bound. }

 In Fig. \ref{fig:photonproton} we present our predictions for the dependence of the exclusive $\psi_t$ photoproduction cross - section on the photon - proton center - of - mass energy $W$, derived considering the HERAI+II and CCFM parameterizations for the unintegrated gluon distribution.
 As expected from the results for the production of lighter quarkonium states, the cross - section increases with the energy, with the slope being dependent on the UGD considered.
 We have that the HERAI+II parameterization implies smaller values in comparison with the CCFM one.
 In particular, for the kinematical range that can be probed in the proposed Large Hadron - electron Collider (LHeC) \cite{LHeC:2020van} and FCC - eh \cite{FCC:2018vvp,FCC:2025lpp}, we predict that the cross - section will be of the order of few ab.
 Considering the huge integrated luminosity expected to be achieved in these future colliders, such result motivates a dedicated analysis of the feasibility of measuring the $\psi_t$ state in $\gamma p$ interactions at the LHeC and FCC - eh, which we plan to perform in a forthcoming study.